Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week8.md

       handle="profile"
       active={props.active} />
 ```
+Here in `frontend-react-js/src/components/DesktopNavigation.js` to change the hardcoded URL into yours

 Errors are all rectified, my handle is showing as @nwaliechinyere, profile Avatar data.jpg and background banner.jpg are displaying when logged in as Chinyere.